sadmankiba/Urban-Map-Services/Readme.md

 * Showing nearby restaurants, malls, ATMs and pharmacies
 * Searching for a location with partial name
 * Finding routes and schedules of buses and trains between two locations
-* Finding all bus or trains from a particular station
+* Finding all buses or trains from a particular station

 ## Directory structure